 First Note - During fiscal 2015, Goldgroup made the first two payment instalments totalling \$615,548 (US\$500,000) due on the First Note.
 On May 31, 2015, the Company agreed with Goldgroup to amend the payment terms for the remaining US\$1,000,000 balance of principal owing.
 Goldgroup issued the Company two promissory notes in replacement of the First Note.
-The first promissory note, in the principal amount of US\$250,000, is payable on demand (the "Demand Note").
-The second promissory note, in the principal amount of US\$750,000, is payable on September 15, 2015 (the September Note").
+The first of these two promissory note, in the principal amount of US\$250,000, is payable on demand (the "Demand Note").
+The second promissory notes, in the principal amount of US\$750,000, was payable on September 15, 2015 (the September Note").
 These two notes are recorded collectively as the First Note.
-Both notes bear 8% interest, payable monthly in arrears.
-During the six months ended November 30, 2015, the Company demanded payment of the Demand Note.
+Both notes bore 8% interest, payable monthly in arrears.
+During the nine months ended February 29, 2016, the Company demanded payment of the Demand Note.
 Goldgroup paid US\$50,000 of the principal and has not yet paid the balance.
 On September 15, 2015, Goldgroup failed to pay the \$750,000 September Note.

 On September 28, 2015, the Company and Goldgroup agreed to a revised payment schedule for the US\$950,000 outstanding balance of the Demand and September Notes.
-Pursuant to the agreement, Goldgroup will have until November 16, 2015 to enter into a formal debt payment agreement (the "Payment Agreement") with the Company, pursuant to which Goldgroup will pay the Company US\$300,000 on signing and US\$20,000 per month, commencing October 1, 2015 (payments due before signing of the formal agreement to accrue and be paid at signing), until September 15, 2016, with the balance of the remaining principal on or before that date.
+Pursuant to the agreement, Goldgroup had until November 16, 2015 to enter into a formal debt payment agreement (the "Payment Agreement") with the Company, pursuant to which Goldgroup would pay the Company US\$300,000 on signing and US\$20,000 per month, commencing October 1, 2015 (payments due before signing of the formal agreement to accrue and be paid at signing), until September 15, 2016, with the balance of the remaining principal on or before that date.
 The outstanding principal will bear 12% interest, payable monthly in arrears.
 In the event that Goldgroup fails to pay all amounts by September 16, 2016, the Company has the option to demand that Goldgroup issue shares in lieu of cash.
 If the Payment Agreement was not signed by November 16, 2015, or if Goldgroup failed to perform all of its obligations under the Payment Agreement, it was to pay the Company a cash break fee equal to \$100,000.

-In a related transaction, the Company has also agreed to sell a total of 6,000,000 of its available for sale securities of Goldgroup (the "Shares"), at a price of \$0.06 per share, of which 3,000,000 shares are required to be sold by October 5, 2015.
-The Company has sold the first 3,000,000 shares.
-Subject to the closing of the Payment Agreement, the remaining 3,000,000 shares are available for sale at Goldgroup's option until November 16, 2015.
+In a related transaction, the Company also agreed to sell a total of 6,000,000 of its available for sale securities of Goldgroup (the "Shares"), at a price of \$0.06 per share, which transactions have been completed.

-In November 2015, the Company agreed with Goldgroup to extend the November 16, 2015 deadline for signing the Payment Agreement to January 16, 2016 in consideration of a \$32,683 (US\$25,000) fee, recorded in other income (received).
-In a related transaction, the Company agreed to complete the sale of the second 3,000,000 share tranche of the Shares on the terms of the September 28, 2015 agreement.
+In November 2015, the Company agreed with Goldgroup to extend the November 16, 2015 deadline for signing the Payment Agreement to January 16, 2016 in consideration of a \$32,683 (US\$25,000) fee, recorded in other income.